 How does the electorate perceive the question?

-The ‘Yes’ camp frame the question as Scotland vs. Westminster and paint Westminster, and the likes of David Cameron, as the enemy.
-Meanwhile, the ‘Better Together’ team argue that the question is not about choosing between two states but about choosing between one or both.
-Though through the electorate’s eyes the spectrum of options from Scotland the brand to both Scottish and British brands is probably greater.
-Where perceptions lie is key to electoral success.
+The ‘Yes’ camp framed the question as Scotland vs. Westminster and painted Westminster, and the likes of David Cameron, as the enemy.
+Meanwhile, the ‘Better Together’ team argued that the question is not about choosing between two states but about choosing between one or both.
+Though through the electorate’s eyes there is a greater spectrum of options from Scotland the brand, to both Scottish and British brands.
+However, exactly where perceptions lie is key to electoral success.

 What are the benefits of Scottish Independence?

 Establishing the benefits or disbenefits of Scottish independence is difficult as much is unknown.
 Financial management was centre-stage, with the ‘Yes’ campaign playing up the benefits of the oil reserves.
-Equally ‘Better Together’ stress the ability of the UK to offer longer term financial stability.
+Equally ‘Better Together’ stressed the ability of the UK to offer longer term financial stability.
 Both sides also espouse the benefits of their causes, and the negatives of the other.
-Further, while the ‘Yes’ campaign manifesto offers a costed and credible plan, ‘Better Together’ disagree.
+For example, while the ‘Yes’ campaign manifesto claims to have a costed and credible plan, ‘Better Together’ disagree.

-At the most rational level, some studies have shown that voters will vote for what they do not want to lose, as much as what they hope to gain (7).
+At the most rational level, some studies suggest that voters vote for what they do not want to lose, as much as what they hope to gain (7).
 Which is why spreading fear, uncertainty and also doubt is a strategy employed by both sides to ‘diss’ the other.

 Our experience is that emotional arguments are more likely to hold sway.
 These are more deep-rooted than price/value arguments.
-For example, at the most simple level, Scottish independence gives Scotland greater control.
-Thus the challenge for the ’Yes’ campaign is to make this a meaningful benefit and convince the electorate that they can be relied on if granted ‘more’ control.
+For example, that Scottish independence gives Scotland greater control.
+Thus the ’Yes’ campaign challenge is to make this a meaningful benefit and convince the electorate that they can be relied on if granted ‘more’ control.